spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/keys/export-keys.md

 ### Validate

 1. Issue the `ls` command to confirm that the keys have been exported.
-You should observe three files from the output.
+The output should include the following files.

    ```
    $ ls